akirasoft1/perform-2024-hot-days/Enhancing Security Analytics/content/03_dns_exfiltration/index.md

 *Hint:*
 ```
-fetch `logs`, from ...
+fetch `logs`
-| filter log.source == "..."
+| filter log.source == "Microsoft-Windows-DNS-Client/Operational"
+| parse content, <use DPL here to parse the log message and extract data>
 ```

 ## Task 2: let's extract the clues
 Ok, this is a good start point!
-Now we found DNS Client logs from the server but we have to got in depth, looking for specific messages.
+Now we selected all DNS Client logs from the server but we have to go in depth, looking only for specific suspicious messages.
 You have to work in order to parse the following specific log message structure (see the exeample here):

 ```
 DNS query is called for the name some_uppercase_letters_and_numbers-.sometext.sometext, type 1, query options 196616, Server List 172.16.122.4, isNetwork query 0, network index 0, interface index 0, is asynchronous query 0
 ```

-Everytime that the exfiltration script starts to exfiltrate data, DNS queries are crafted in order to generate a query record for a fake A record.
+Everytime that the exfiltration script starts to exfiltrate data, DNS queries are crafted and a query A record to the fake DNS Server (172.16.122.4 in the example above) is generated.
 Windows will log these queries in the EventViewer like in the example above.
 You also need to extract fields from this specific log message:

 -> name requested as "dns_query"